Last Updated: 2 December 2024

 We've put together this quick guide to help you keep your Volkswagen in great shape and running smoothly through the winter so you can hit the road in the new year with your vehicle still in great shape.

-Tips on Tucking your VW in for the Winter
+Tips on Storing Your VW for the Winter

 Some classic Volkswagens are a bit like the Blue Peter tortoise: they’re a bit slow, remind us of our childhoods, and enjoy being tucked away somewhere cosy over the winter!